Join to View Full Profile

 Summary

-- Dr. Jennifer Kloesz, based in Pittsburgh, PA, specializes in Neonatology/Perinatology.
-She earned her medical degree from Ohio State University College of Medicine in 1995, followed by a residency in Pediatrics and a fellowship in Neonatal-Perinatal Medicine at UPMC Medical Education.
-Her clinical expertise encompasses meconium aspiration syndrome, persistent fetal circulation, neonatal hyperbilirubinemia, and neonatal resuscitation.
-Dr. Kloesz has contributed to medical literature with publications on topics such as antibiotic treatment for necrotizing enterocolitis and the effects of uteroplacental insufficiency.
-She is recognized as a Fellow of the American Academy of Pediatrics.
+- Dr. Jennifer Kloesz is a neonatologist based in Pittsburgh, PA.
+She completed her medical education at Ohio State University College of Medicine in 1995, followed by a residency in Pediatrics (1995-1998) and a fellowship in Neonatal-Perinatal Medicine (1998-2001) at UPMC Medical Education.
+Dr. Kloesz has expertise in areas such as meconium aspiration syndrome, persistent fetal circulation, neonatal hyperbilirubinemia, and neonatal resuscitation.
+She has contributed to several publications related to perinatal medicine and is a Fellow of the American Academy of Pediatrics (FAAP).

 Education & Training